datacarpentry/wrangling-genomics/episodes/03-automation.md

 ~~~
 {: .bash}

-We can use the `base` variable to work with both the `base_1.fastq` and `base_2.fastq` input files, and create variables to store the names of our output files.
-This makes the script easier to read because we don't  need to type out the full name of each of the files.
-We're using the `base` variable that we justdefined, and adding different file name extensions to represent the files that will come out of each step in our workflow.
+We can use the `base` variable to access both the `base_1.fastq` and `base_2.fastq` input files, and create variables to store the names of our output files.
+This makes the script easier to read because we don't need to type out the full name of each of the files: instead, we use the `base` variable, but add a different extension (e.g. `.sam`, `.bam`) for each file produced by our workflow.

 ~~~